-Melania Trump’s Approval Ratings In: How Do Americans Feel About New First Lady?
+Melania Trump’s Approval Ratings: How Do Americans Feel About New First Lady?

-Melania Trump’s approval ratings have been released by news source that shows how Americans feel about the new first lady.
-The 46-year-old is making more appearances as the weeks go by in President Donald Trump’s early presidency — perhaps an indicator that she’s getting more comfortable in the public eye where politics is concerned.
+Melania Trump’s approval ratings have been released, showing how Americans feel about the new first lady.
+The 46-year-old is making more appearances as the weeks go by in President Donald Trump’s early presidency, perhaps an indicator that she’s getting more comfortable in the public eye where politics is concerned.

-According to a CNN/ORC poll, Melania Trump is scoring well in the approval ratings, which is up more than before Inauguration Day.
+According to a CNN/ORC poll, Melania Trump is scoring well in the approval ratings, which is higher than before Inauguration Day.

-CNN reports that Melania Trump’s approval ratings were published in its COVER/LINE newsletter and it reveals that the first lady’s favorability has gone up 16 points since her husband was sworn into office.
+CNN reports that Melania Trump’s approval ratings were published in its COVER/LINE newsletter, revealing that the first lady’s favorability has gone up 16 points since her husband was sworn into office.

-About 52 percent of Americans have a good opinion of Melania Trump, a marked increase from 36 percent before.
-Last month, Melania’s positive approval rating was just at 24 percent, and her unfavorable rating was at 31 percent; 23 percent had never even heard of her.
+About 52 percent of Americans have a good opinion of Melania Trump, a marked increase from 36 percent.
+Last month, Melania’s positive approval rating was at 24 percent, and her unfavorable rating was at 31 percent.
+Meanwhile, 23 percent had never heard of her.
 As of now, only 3 percent say they don’t know who the first lady is, and her unfavorable rate has held at 32 percent.

 The report credits the higher approval ratings for Mrs. Trump on undecided Americans and those who hadn’t yet formed an opinion of her.
-Prior to the inauguration, 23 percent had no opinion of the president’s wife, but only 12 percent have no opinion currently.
+Prior to the inauguration, 23 percent had no opinion of the president’s wife, but only 12 percent currently have no opinion.

-Moreover, the results fall along party lines with 86 percent of Republicans having a favorable view of Melania Trump and just 22 percent of Democrats feeling the same way.
-The approval ratings has a wider gap for Melania Trump than it did for former First Lady Michelle Obama.
-In April 2009, Mrs. Obama had a favorable rating of 93 percent among Democrats and 50 percent among Republicans.
-During Hillary Clinton’s time as first lady in 1994, 34 percent of Republicans viewed her favorably while 85 percent of Democrats viewed her the same.
+Moreover, the results fall along party lines, with 86 percent of Republicans having a favorable view of Melania Trump and just 22 percent of Democrats feeling the same way.
+The approval ratings have a wider gap for Melania Trump than for former First Lady Michelle Obama.
+In April of 2009, Mrs. Obama had a favorable rating of 93 percent among Democrats and 50 percent among Republicans.
+During Hillary Clinton’s time as the first lady in 1994, 34 percent of Republicans viewed her favorably while 85 percent of Democrats viewed her the same.
 Ironically, Clinton’s approval ratings are aligned more with Melania Trump’s.

 CNN/ORC Poll: First Lady Melania Trump’s approval ratings are way up https://t.co/wT5RKxV7zE pic.twitter.com/G81DGoRd2B